 Besides, a pickup that’s too close to the strings can kill your sustain since the strong magnetic field will cause the string to stop vibrating prematurely.

-Always check the height of the pickup while fretting the string at the highest (last) fret.
+Always check the pickup height while fretting the string at the highest (last) fret.
 Measure from the top of the pickup to the bottom of the string.
 You can also use the pickup height adjustment to balance the volume and tone of your pickups.
+How To Tune A Guitar

-For example, if there’s too much bottom end, you can lower the pickup’s bass side a bit more to lessen the low end.
-If you have too much treble, you can reduce the treble side, and you need to experiment to find the perfect setting.
+For example, if there’s too much bottom end, you can slightly lower the pickup’s bass side to lessen the low end.
+If you have too much treble, you can reduce the treble side and experiment to find the perfect setting.

 What it comes down to is the personal preference in tone and output.
 The specs put forth by the manufacturers are merely starting points to depart from.
 They’re not ironclad settings.

-Suppose you have humbucking pickups with adjustable pole pieces as well – six adjustable screws on top of the pickup.
+Suppose you have humbucking pickups with adjustable pole pieces and six adjustable screws on top of the pickup.
 In that case, you can make fine adjustments for individual strings by tweaking the corresponding screw for a given string.

-This is a good way to balance out individual string volumes.
+This is an excellent way to balance out individual string volumes.
 You should start with all-pole pieces screwed down flat against the pickup and make necessary adjustments from there.

-If you work on single-coil pickups, you need to keep the heights lower than humbuckers because the magnets are typically much stronger.
+If you work on single-coil pickups, you must keep the heights lower than humbuckers because the magnets are typically much more robust.

-Before beginning a setup, make sure that the pickups are not too close to the strings, or you’ll get misleading string buzzes and intonation problems.
-The magnet’s influence is much stronger on the bass side of the pickup due to the mass of the bass strings, so in general, the bass side of the pickup should be lower than the treble side.
+Before beginning a setup, ensure the pickups are not too close to the strings, or you’ll get misleading string buzzes and intonation problems.
+The magnet’s influence is much more substantial on the bass side of the pickup due to the mass of the bass strings, so in general, the pickup’s bass side should be lower than the treble side.

 After you make adjustments, check the tone of your guitar each time and keep fine-tuning it.
 It may take a while before you arrive at the perfect mix for your preference, but it is achievable.

-If you get a harsh type of distortion from your guitar, try lowering the pickups a bit to yield a creamier, more natural kind of distortion.
+If you get a harsh distortion from your guitar, try lowering the pickups a bit to yield a creamier, more natural kind of distortion.
 The key here is to experiment.

 Specifics for Gibson Guitars